Georgia Tech Sonification Lab

 Director

-Dr. Bruce Walker Photo of B. Walker
+Dr. Bruce N. Walker

-Associate Professor in the School of Psychology and the School of Interactive Computing at Georgia Tech, and founder of the Sonification Lab.
+Professor in the School of Psychology and the School of Interactive Computing at Georgia Tech, and founder of the Sonification Lab.
 Dr. Walker completed his Ph.D. at Rice University in Human Factors Psychology and Human-Computer Interaction in 2001.
 He is a Core Faculty Member in the GVU Center, a member of the Center for Music Technology (GTCMT) and the Center for Biologically Inspired Design (CBID), and a Project Director in the WirelessRERC.
-Dr. Walker is currently the Past-President of the International Community for Auditory Display (ICAD).
+Dr. Walker is a Past-President of the International Community for Auditory Display (ICAD).

 Postdoctoral Researchers